gabotachak/gabotachak/README.md

 I'm interested mostly in web apps (using JS) and Python but I know some things about Java, C, C++, C#.

+If you're a recruiter or a possible colleague, you can check my LinkedIn profile [here](https://www.linkedin.com/in/gaanzola/).

 You can check bellow my work in this repositories.